Contributed By Old South British Chambers

 Criminal charges are usually laid in and dealt with by the District Court.
 The TRA does not have a criminal jurisdiction.
 Once the charges are laid, the usual criminal process follows, under which the prosecution adduces evidence, which the defence tests.

 The prosecution carries the burden of proving any tax offence beyond reasonable doubt, and the taxpayer is not obliged to give evidence.
-In reality, if there is a contest over the extent of a tax liability in criminal proceedings (usually a matter for sentencing), that will be resolved in a disputed facts hearing.
-To establish criminal liability, IR does not normally have to show the precise and correct liability; it only needs to show that the taxpayer’s position was wrong and that this was taken with the requisite knowledge and intent.
+In reality, if there is a contest over the extent of a tax liability in criminal proceedings (usually a matter for sentencing), that will be resolved in a disputed-facts hearing.
+To establish criminal liability, IR does not normally have to show the precise and correct liability or the precise sum evaded; it only needs to show that the taxpayer’s position was wrong and that this was taken with the requisite knowledge and intent.

 While an upfront payment of tax will not result in a reduction of penalties other than LPP, SFP can be reduced by statutory reductions for prior good behaviour and voluntary disclosures.
 Voluntary disclosures can be either “pre-notification”, if made before IR notifies the taxpayer of an audit, or “post-notification”, if made after an audit has been notified but before investigation has commenced.
 A pre-notification disclosure came with an assurance of non-prosecution until March 2019.

 Further reductions are available if a taxpayer can show that financial hardship would arise from continued collection of outstanding tax or penalties.
 This includes illness, or if the taxpayer would not be able to meet minimum living standards, according to normal community standards of cost and quality.
 IR has tabulated the expected costs of minimum living expenses, against which applicants can judge their likelihood of success should they make a claim of serious hardship.
-Some SFPs cannot be written off other than in the taxpayer’s bankruptcy or liquidation.
+SFPs levied for evasion or similar default cannot be written off other than in the taxpayer’s bankruptcy or liquidation.
+The impact of this on negotiations for settlement of civil tax liability can be serious.

 While IR can write off interest, UOMI is very rarely reduced as it is intended to compensate IR for the loss of opportunity created by the late payment.